the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-package.md

 conda create --name Project_One python=3.7.1 scipy=1.2.1 matplotlib
 ```

 Now that an environment has been created, it is time to activate (start using) it via `conda activate environment_name`.
 So in this example:

 ```
 conda activate Project_One
 ```

-Note that you may need to use `source` instead of `conda` if you're using an old version of Conda.
+Note that you may need to use `source` instead of `conda` if you are using an old version of Conda.

 Once an environment is activated, you should see the environment name before each prompt in your terminal: